-Palliative care provides high-quality health care to people living with a life-limiting illness to live as well as they can by focusing on their physical, psychological, cultural, social and spiritual needs.
-Palliative care that takes a person-centred approach to care will ensure all client needs are met.
+Palliative care provides high quality health care to people living with a life-limiting illness to live as well as they can by focusing on their physical, psychological, cultural, social and spiritual needs.
+Palliative care that takes a person-centred approach to care will ensure all resident needs are met.

-All clients identified as end of life using the SPICTTM tool should have a palliative care needs assessment.
+All residents identified as at the end of life using the SPICTTM tool should have a palliative care needs assessment.
 The life experiences of a person such as age, culture, religion, ethnicity or experience should be considered.

-Re-assessment should occur regularly and at key transition points in the client’s trajectory, for example:
+Re-assessment should occur regularly and at key transition points in the resident’s trajectory, for example:

 - if there has been a significant functional or medical decline

 - if there is a sudden acute event

 - if discussions around goals of care are required particularly around futile treatment

 - following hospitalisation